matthewphsmith/seldon-core/examples/models/research_paper_classification/README.md

-# Research Paper Classification for COVID-19 Research
+# Deployment & XAI of Machine Learning COVID-19 Solutions at Scale

 There has been great momentum from the machine learning community to extract insights from the increasingly growing COVID-19 Datasets, such as the Allen Institute for AI [Open Research Dataset](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) as well as the data repository by [Johns Hopkins CSSE](https://github.com/CSSEGISandData/COVID-19).